Wang Xiaoshuai: International success

 Despite the numerous films to his credit at this point, it was not until Beijing Bicycle that Wang rose to truly international success.
 The winner of the Silver Bear Jury Grand Prix at the Berlin Film Festival, Beijing Bicycle wowed critics with its story of a youth's search for his stolen bicycle, particularly with its shades of Vittorio De Sica's 1948 Bicycle Thieves.

-After the success of Beijing Bicycle, Wang made Drifters (2003) which screened at the 2003 Cannes Film Festival in competition for the Prix Un Certain Regard, though it didn't win any prizes.
-Shanghai Dreams (2005), however, managed to win Cannes's Prix du Jury award.
+After the success of Beijing Bicycle, Wang made Drifters (2003) which screened at the 2003 Cannes Film Festival in competition for the Prix Un Certain Regard.
+Shanghai Dreams (2005) was selected for the main Competition and won Cannes's Prix du Jury award.

 2008 saw the premiere of Wang's film, In Love We Trust (also known as Left Right) in the Berlin Film Festival, a modern drama about a divorced couple, where it would win a Silver Bear for Best Screenplay.
-Wang's next project, 11 Flowers recently won the Pusan Promotion Prize or PPP for $20,000.
+Wang's next project, 11 Flowers recently won the Pusan Promotion Prize for $20,000.

-In 2010 Wang was appointed a chevalier of the Ordre des Arts et des Lettres.
+In 2010, Wang was appointed a chevalier of the Ordre des Arts et des Lettres.